Return of Title IV Funds

 What is the difference between dropping and withdrawing?

 A student who “drops” is a student who remains enrolled in at least one class.
 A student who “withdraws” is a student who is no longer enrolled in any courses, within a given semester.

 Does dropping or withdrawing affect me?

 Yes.
 When a student drops a course after the add/drop period, that student will receive a W on their transcript for that course and those credit hours will count against the students Course Completion Rate for Satisfactory Academic Progress (SAP).
 When a student withdraws, that student would directly enter Financial Aid Suspension for the following semester and could be effected by an R2T4 calculation.

-For more information about how dropping/withdrawing can affect you, please review our Satisfactory Academic Progress (SAP) Policy and our R2T4 Policy (above).
+For more information about how dropping/withdrawing can affect you, please review our Satisfactory Academic Progress (SAP) Policy (PDF will open in new tab) and our R2T4 Policy (above).